Why you need a holistic approach to sustainable supply chain management

 California established the California Transparency in Supply Chains Act in 2010, which requires large retail sellers and manufacturers who do business in California to annually disclose their efforts to eradicate human trafficking and modern slavery from their supply chains.

-Germany, Norway, the EU, and Australia are some of many other governing bodies that have laws focused on preventing forced labour and poor working conditions in supply chains.
+Germany, Norway, the EU, and Australia are some of many other countries with laws focused on preventing forced labour and poor working conditions in supply chains.